-Having low milk supply, cracked breasts, or a baby who seems eternally hungry can push new mothers into weaning their babies off early.
+Having a low milk supply, cracked breasts, or a baby who seems eternally hungry can push new mothers into weaning their babies off early.

-How to Make Breastfeeding Work for an Infant with Tongue Tie
+How to Make Breastfeeding Work for an Infant With Tongue Tie

 Getting your infant checked for tongue-tie before leaving your hospital is a good idea.
 Often, a tongue-tie can go undetected and may lead to mothers entirely forsaking breastfeeding.